 - It’s a good idea to have your students wear a lanyard for their mask while they play outside during recess.
 This way they won’t leave their mask on the ground or lose it while playing.

 We are so lucky to be in the 21st Century, as technology is literally at our fingertips.
 A benefit to the use of tech in the classroom is that it offers a great way for visual learners to better understand the subject matter.
 Oftentimes, relying on books or text to explain something can be a hindrance.
 Open up to the world wide web and see all that it has to offer, from using Google Slides and Docs for collaborative group projects or whole-class discussion to allowing students to search for the answers to a question (obviously with parental control or adult supervision, just in case), there’s many benefits to using technology in the classroom.
 Here’s a few ideas:

-- Allow this to be an opportunity to teach about Digital Citizenship and the proper “safe” ways to search the web.
+- Allow this to be an opportunity to teach about the importance of Digital Citizenship and the proper “safe” ways to search the web.

-- Provide awards and rewards for students who can find the correct answers the fastest.
+- Provide classroom rewards for students who can find the correct answers the fastest.
 Incentives can help increase student morale.

 - If discussing a specific subject: